 The balance of secret innovation skills, attitude and experience you require depends a bit on what innovation means to your organisation.
-Sometimes you need to be a product development manager, sometimes a culture change manager, more often both, and on occasion, once you’re in post it’s for you to interpret what the organisation needs and what the senior leadership want – which are often different things.
+Sometimes you need to be a product development manager, sometimes a culture change manager and more often both.
+On occasion, once you’re in post it’s for you to interpret what the organisation needs and what the senior leadership want – which are often different things.
 Then there’s the innovation brief that makes my heart sink, ‘we want to innovate and change and disrupt – but we want to be sure it will work’, setting an innovation manager an impossible challenge from the outset.

-However you choose to approach innovation in your business two things are consistent regardless of what sector or industry you work in.
+Whatever innovation means in your organisation, (and check everyone has the same understanding of what innovation means) two things are consistent regardless of what sector or industry you work in.

-- Innovation is about spotting an unmet need or solving a problem.
-It’s about generating ideas and implementing solutions to make life better for your target audience (and that might be customers, clients and employees).
+- Innovation is about meeting an unmet need or solving a problem.
+It’s about implementing solutions to make life better for your target audience (and that might be customers, clients and employees).

-- Not all of your ideas or innovations will work.
+- Not all of your innovations will work.

-This means that an innovation manager has to be a lot of things; a diplomat and a dictator, a negotiator with a bloody-minded streak, an ideas person and a completer-finisher, a business analyst and a dreamer, candid and kind, a risk taker who likes a safe bet and possess both gravitas and humility.
+This means that an innovation manager has to wear a lot of hats and be a lot of things.
+You’re a diplomat and a dictator, a negotiator with a bloody-minded streak and an ideas person and a completer-finisher.
+You’re also a business analyst and a dreamer, candid and kind, a risk taker who likes a safe bet and possess both gravitas and humility.

 The secret skills of innovation are often at opposite ends of a spectrum.
 You have to be well versed in contrast and contradictions and be able to flex between them in a blink of an eye.